-Malaysia is a strong supporter of the multilateral trading system, in particular the World Trade Organization.
+Malaysia is a strong supporter of the multilateral trading system, in particular the World Trade Organization (WTO).
 Malaysia participates actively in regional economic arrangements such as the ASEAN Free Trade Area (AFTA) and the Asia-Pacific Economic Cooperation (APEC).
 Malaysia is also a member of the Cairns Group, which advocates more liberalised global trade in agriculture.
-In 2013, Malaysia's largest trading partners were the United States, Singapore, Japan and China.
+In 2013, Malaysia's largest trading partners were China, the United States, Singapore, and Japan.

 Malaysia has concluded and implemented bilateral FTAs with Australia, Japan, Pakistan, New Zealand, Chile and India.
 ASEAN has concluded FTAs with China, Japan, South Korea, Australia, India and New Zealand.
 Malaysia is also pursuing bilateral FTA negotiations with the European Union and Turkey.
-Malaysia and Australia are negotiating the Trans-Pacific Partnership Agreement, along with the United States, New Zealand, Singapore, Brunei, Peru, Vietnam, Chile, Canada, Japan and Mexico.
-Malaysia is also participating in Regional Comprehensive Economic Partnership (RCEP) negotiations, an ASEAN-centered proposal for a regional free trade area.
+Malaysia and Australia are parties to the current negotiations on the Trans-Pacific Partnership (TPP) Agreement and Regional Comprehensive Economic Partnership (RCEP).

-Foreign Direct Investment (FDI) has played a large part in Malaysia's development, although over the past decade, annual net FDI inflows have fallen to an average of 3 per cent of GDP, compared with 6.4 per cent in the 1990s.
+Foreign Direct Investment (FDI) has played a key role in Malaysia's development, although over the past decade, annual net FDI inflows have fallen to an average of 3 per cent of GDP, compared with 6.4 per cent in the 1990s.
 The Government has sought to channel investment into export-oriented manufacturing and capital-intensive and high technology industries.

-Major merchandise exports from Australia to Malaysia include crude petroleum, copper, nickel and coal.
+Major merchandise exports from Australia to Malaysia include, copper, nickel, coal and wheat.
 Australia is a major provider of education services to Malaysia.
 Major Malaysian merchandise exports to Australia include crude petroleum, monitors, projectors and televisions, computers and refined petroleum.

 Malaysia-Australia Free Trade Agreement (MAFTA)